 Paul Revere’s engraving of the Boston Massacre.

 In December 1773, Revere participated in the planning and actions of the Boston Tea Party.
 He served as a courier for several patriot organizations and carried the Suffolk Resolves to Philadelphia during one of his many courier journeys from Massachusetts.
 Revere’s most notable service in this capacity came on April 18-19, 1775, when he rode on horseback from Boston to Lexington to warn patriot leaders John Hancock and Samuel Adams that the British were marching to capture them and seize colonial arms and munitions.
-After delivering his message in Lexington, he continued on to Concord with his fellow messengers, William Dawes and Samuel Prescott.
+After delivering his message in Lexington, he continued on to Concord with his fellow messengers, William Dawes and Dr. Samuel Prescott.
 A British Patrol stopped the trio and captured Revere.
 He was released later, without his horse, and he returned to Lexington on foot.